code-cracker/code-cracker/README.md

 2. If it has an analyzer then

         1. The warning level of the analyzer must be in the issue's description (`Hidden`, `Information`, `Warning`, or `Error`)
-        2. The diagnostics it provides should already have numeric ids defined formated as `CC0000`.
+        2. The diagnostics it provides should already have numeric ids defined formatted as `CC0000`.
 3. If it has a code fix then the category should be in the issue's description.
 The supported categories are listed on the `SupportedCategories.cs` file.
 4. Have some of the maintainers verify it (cannot be the same one who wrote the issue and/or test cases)